PLATFORM SERVICE LEVEL AGREEMENT

 1. Overview and Scope

-This SLA is incorporated by reference into the McCrossen Terms of Service.
-In the event of a conflict between this SLA and the Terms of Service, the Terms of Service shall control unless this SLA explicitly states otherwise.
+This Platform SLA is incorporated by reference into the McCrossen Terms of Service.
+In the event of a conflict between this Platform SLA and the Terms of Service, the Terms of Service shall control unless this Platform SLA explicitly states otherwise.

-This SLA applies to the following service categories:
+This Platform SLA applies to the following service categories:

 • McCrossen Marketing Platform (SaaS) — customer portal, AI Advisor, Dashboard, and associated tools